matildajl/Conformation_Analysis/README.md

 PyMOL can be downloaded here: https://pymol.org/

 ### Installation
-Clone the git repository into your chosen directory.
+Clone the git repository into your chosen directory

-Open the file 'ConformationAnalysisTutorial.pdf' and follow the instructions.
+Open the file 'ConformationAnalysisTutorial.pdf' and follow the instructions

 ## Estimate the Kd (dissociation constant)
-In this folder, the code for estimating the dissociation constant Kd in slow exchange on the NMR time scale can be found with an example of how the input file should be designed.
+In this folder, the code for estimating the dissociation constant Kd in slow exchange on the NMR time scale can be found with an example of how the input file should be designed

 ### Prerequisite software
 You will need the following software